In this section

 Logging level of the component.

-If the parameter value is not specified, the DefaultLogLevel parameter value from the [Root] section is used.
+If this parameter is not set, the DefaultLogLevel parameter value from the [Root] section is used.

 Default value: Notice